 Virtual Node implementers are anticipated to have three types of user roles that will need to be managed for the Virtual Node implementation.
 All users of the Virtual Node will need a NAAS account.

+EPA Virtual Node Administrator: EPA will provide central Virtual Node Administrator support that will assist Trading Partners with Administrative support activities when appropriate.
+In addition, this role will have permission to implement and make changes to the Virtual Node environments after proper change management and governance procedures have been completed related to the change.

 Virtual Node Administrators: Users with the ability to configure and manage global Virtual Node variables (e.g. Virtual Node metadata, data sources, data flow administrator access) as well as configure and manage data flows.
 Virtual Node Administrators will be able to view and access transaction statistics and history for any data flow on the Trading Partner’s Virtual Node.
 Sample activities that this role will be able to perform include:

 Configure or set up new data sources that can be used by multiple data flows